Finding relevant cards and tags...

 What can I expect from NovaCards in the future?

-Currently, we are working hard to add more advanced features to NovaCards including the ability to automatically create flashcards from notes, a plugin to Anki that will increase ease of use, and the ability to search through users' own decks instead of just the Anking deck.
+Currently, we are working hard to add more advanced features to NovaCards including a plugin to Anki that will increase ease of use, improving speed and reliability, the ability to search through users' own decks instead of just premade decks, and other advanced features.

 Frequently Asked Questions